Kabelo-Malaka/Hackathon-Workflow-2025/docs/prd.md

 9. Custom fields are saved as part of template when "Save Template" is clicked
 10. Validation ensures required fields are properly configured before save

-### Story 2.7: Template Builder Form - Conditional Task Logic
+### Story 2.7: Template Builder Form - Conditional Task Logic 🔮 **DEFERRED TO PHASE 2**

+**MVP Scope:** This story is NOT included in MVP.
+Use multiple template variants instead (e.g., "Remote Onboarding Template" vs "Office Onboarding Template").

 As an **HR Administrator**,
 I want to define conditional rules that show or hide tasks based on custom field values,